-Medical assistants are allied healthcare professionals responsible for various clinical and/or administrative duties.
+Medical assistants are allied healthcare professionals who are responsible for various clinical and/or administrative duties.
 They perform clinical functions including but not limited to direct patient care and preparation, ECG, phlebotomy, and pharmacology while maintaining patient safety and confidentiality.
 They may also perform administrative duties such as scheduling appointments, maintaining patient records, bookkeeping, and billing and insurance processing.

-Medical Office Assistants are allied health professionals responsible for various medical office administrative tasks beginning with initial patient contact through final payment.
+Medical Office Assistants are allied health professionals who are responsible for various medical office administrative tasks beginning with initial patient contact through final payment.
 They perform front office functions such as scheduling, communicating (with healthcare professionals, patients and third party payers), handling medical records, and financial management while maintaining compliance with state and federal regulations.

-ECG Technicians are allied health professionals responsible for performing diagnostic tests to assess the patient's heart rhythm and rate.
+ECG Technicians are allied health professionals who are responsible for performing diagnostic tests to assess the patient's heart rhythm and rate.
 They ensure proper electrode placement on the patient, record the ECG, prepare the report for the physician, ensure patient comfort and safety, and troubleshoot abnormalities with the recording.

 Phlebotomy technicians are healthcare professionals responsible for obtaining patient specimens.
 They can perform various functions such as venipuncture, micro-collection, and specimen processing and handling while maintaining patient safety and confidentiality.

-Surgical technologists are allied health professionals responsible for various tasks pre, intra, and post operatively.
+Surgical technologists are allied health professionals who are responsible for various tasks pre, intra, and post operatively.
 They maintain asepsis during surgery, anticipating the surgeon’s needs while remaining attentive to all aspects of the surgical procedure to ensure a safe environment for the patient.